jpsch8/myMathResearch/README.md

 finding other ways of numeric integration
 I want to research more about SDE but many prerequisites, have to grind possibly something about the Black-Scholes model
+I am trying to make a programme that lets users specify the dimensions of a vector they want to do calculations on and input elements into that vector (it's really hard)